wang-zixuan/CSE6220-HPC/pa3/report.md

 ### 5. Empirical analysis, observations, and conclusion
 Empirical Results Overview
 Our experimental setup evaluated the parallel sparse matrix multiplication implementation across different numbers of processors ($p$), matrix sizes ($n$), and sparsity levels ($s$).
 Key empirical results are summarized as follows:
+\textbf{Scaling with Matrix Size:} As $n$ increased from 2000 to 8000 with $p = 16$ and $s = 0.01$, the computation time escalated from 0.006317 seconds to 0.099309 seconds.
+This trend highlights a non-linear increase, aligning with rising computational and communication demands.
+    \item \textbf{Impact of Sparsity:} For $n = 10000$, decreasing sparsity from 0.1 to 0.001 consistently reduced computation times, underscoring efficient management of non-zero elements and decreased communication overhead.

 ### 6. Contributions of each team member